Nobel-Justin/Oviz-Bio-demo/Mut_OnGenes/markdown/Mut_OnGenes-Manual.markdown

 - **Zoom in/out**<br/>
   the main display level can be zoomed in/out via mouse wheel.
 - **Pages**<br/>
-  click 'Prev' or 'Next' to go to other genes (as listed in the Mutation CSV File).
+  click 'Prev' or 'Next' to go to other genes (as listed in the Mutation File).
 - **Download**<br/>
   One SVG file will be generated when the '**Download**' button is clicked.
 Two themes are supplied: the default theme with a dark background and the light theme with white background.
 To use the light theme, please click the '**Light Theme**' button.